In a cold neighborhood full of dark hearts and darker magic, only one man has the poker face and killer hand to deal out justice:

 “Let me guess,” the Dame says, arching an eyebrow.
 “You’re one of those P.I.s?”

-“…sort of?” you say reluctantly.
+“…or a sort,” you say evasively.
 You give her a gallant smile and touch the brim of your hat.
-“I’ve got the looks for it, though, wouldn’t you say?”
+“I’ve got the looks for it, wouldn’t you say?”

 The Dame looks skeptical: “You’re sure they’re aren’t any cops?”

 “Not a chance,” you say with a shiver.
-“The Alder vaporizes anyone who tries enforcing laws.”
+“The Alder vaporizes anyone who tries enforcing codes of law.”

 . “…Okay,” the Dame says, frowning thoughtfully.
 “Okay.
 We need to get this man to the nearest hospital.”